espressif/esp-idf/examples/storage/sd_card/README.md

 ## Example output

 Here is an example console output.
-In this case a 128MB SDSC card was connected, and `format_if_mount_failed` parameter was set to `true` in the source code.
+In this case a 128MB SDSC card was connected, and `EXAMPLE_FORMAT_IF_MOUNT_FAILED` menuconfig option enabled.
 Card was unformatted, so the initial mount has failed.
 Card was then partitioned, formatted, and mounted again.

 ```
 I (336) example: Initializing SD card